jgph91/Location-for-a-videogames-office-in-NYC/README.md

 ## Files included

-- Google API.ipynb -> coordinates of kindergartens, clubs, vegan food and Starbucks in New York.
+- `Google API.ipynb` coordinates of kindergartens, clubs, vegan food and Starbucks in New York.
-- PyMongo.ipynb -> coordinates of the offices.
+- `PyMongo.ipynb` coordinates of the offices.
-- Main.ipynb ->  map showing all the coordinates and the   final location for the new office.
+- `Main.ipynb` map showing all the coordinates and the   final location for the new office.
-- requirements.txt -> modules required to run the program
+- `requirements.txt` modules required to run the program
-- src -> contains the auxilar functions
+- `src` contains the auxilar functions
-- input -> zip containing the offices info
+- `input` zip containing the offices info
 ​
 ## Contact info